6 Phrases To Say And Avoid In A Performance Review

 Additionally, a performance review in a recruitment agency setting requires you to look at different recruitment metrics in order to evaluate each recruiter’s performance.

 Hence, you need direct reports with accurate information to have a fair and smooth performance evaluation.
-Only then can you identify which recruiters perform well and which of them need assistance.
+Only then you can identify which recruiters perform well and which of them need assistance.

 That said, we encourage you to try Manatal’s ATS 14-day free trial and see how you can better manage your team of recruiters better.